univstats

 Graduate Student Population

-Among the best Undergraduate Business schools, The University of Texas at Austin has the most enrolled graduate students of 41,309, while Carnegie Mellon University has the least number of graduate students of 7,059.
+Among the best Undergraduate Business schools, New York University has the most enrolled graduate students of 29,743, while Massachusetts Institute of Technology has the least number of graduate students of 7,201.

 Graduate Student Population Comparison Between Best Undergraduate Business Schools